youyanggu/covid19_projections/infections-tracker.md

 {% include iframe_r_values.html %}

 ## Number of Total Infected Individuals by Date
 This is an estimate of the total number of infected individuals by each date.
-This encompasses all individuals who have ever been infected, including asymtomatic and untested individuals.
+The infections estimate includes **all** infected individuals, not just those that took a coronavirus test kit and tested positive.
+The vast majority of infected individuals did not get tested due to 1) they are asymptomatic or only mildly symptomatic or 2) lack of available testing.
+We estimate that the true number of infections is likely 5-15x higher than reported cases.

 |                                |     Apr 1 |    Apr 15 |   Apr 26 (today) |     May 1 |    May 15 |   Jun 1 |   Jun 15 |   Jul 1 |    Jul 15 |     Aug 1 |
 |--------------------------------|----------:|----------:|-----------------:|----------:|----------:|--------:|---------:|--------:|----------:|----------:|